maciejk77/tm-app/README.md

 ##To do
 - add counter TOTAL CREDIT
-- toggle ADD / REMOVE button and associated action to update TOTAL CREDIT allowance
+- toggle ADD / REMOVE button (or clickable component?) and associated action to update TOTAL CREDIT allowance
-- add styling, use CSS in JS?, Sass?
+- add styling, use CSS in JS?, reactstrap?, Sass?
 - add responsivness
 - add some tests, app was not TDD
 - add webpack/gulp to run server & FE application with one command